TestardR/Gatsby-GraphQL-Blog_App/src/pages/8-post-eight/index.md

 date: '2019-02-19'
 time: '☕️☕️ 8 min read'
 title: 'Vulns #2: HTTP Parameter Pollution'
-summary: 'HPP, refers to manipulating how a website treats param- eters it receives during HTTP requests.
+summary: 'HPP refers to manipulating how a website treats param- eters it receives during HTTP requests.
 The vulnerability occurs when parameters are injected and trusted by the vulnerable website, leading to unexpected behavior.'
 ---